Rosa López: Background

 Rosa María López Cortés was born in Peñuelas, Láchar (Granada) on 14 January 1981 to Eduardo López and Francisca Cortés.
 She was raised in the town of Peñuelas with her parents and her three brothers.

 Rosa started singing at weddings, baptisms, communions and celebrations for the people of Granada over the weekends with her younger brother at the piano and her father.
-She was a member of several orchestras, and later created the Trio Roxa.
+She was a member of several orchestras and later created the Trio Roxa.

-In September 2001, Rosa auditioned for new reality-show Operación Triunfo and she was selected to enter the show's academy.
+In September 2001, Rosa auditioned for the new reality show Operación Triunfo and she was selected to enter the show's academy.
 On 22 October 2001, at the age of 20, she became one of the 16 contestants of the first season of Operación Triunfo.
 One of the prizes of the competition was to become the Spanish entrant at the Eurovision Song Contest 2002.
 Soon titled "Rosa de España" ("Rose of Spain"), she won the competition on 11 February 2002 with 26.6% of the votes, in a finale that achieved a record audience of 10,680,000 viewers and a share of 58.8%.

 From 4 April to 1 June 2002, the 16 participants of Operación Triunfo toured 27 cities in Spain with 600,000 tickets sold, performing sold-out concerts at the Palau Sant Jordi in Barcelona and the Santiago Bernabéu Stadium in Madrid.
-TVE 1 aired the Bernabéu Stadium concert, becoming the most watched concert in Spain, with 5,136,000 million viewers and a 39.5% share.
+TVE 1 aired the Bernabéu Stadium concert, becoming the most-watched concert in Spain, with 5,136,000 viewers and a 39.5% share.
 The re-run of this concert on 9 July resulted in 3,174,000 million viewers and a 27.9% Share.